metamorphiq/metamorphiq-infra/README.md

 # metamorphiq-infra
 Manages all infrastructure as code (IaC) including AWS setups, Docker containers, Kubernetes configurations (if applicable), and CI/CD pipeline definitions (Jenkins/GitLab CI, etc.).
 This repo ensures smooth deployment, scaling, and monitoring of both the app and ML models.
+AWS CloudFormation or Terraform (for IaC), Docker, Kubernetes (if needed), CI/CD configuration files.